 Leaving the natural Battle Creek flow in the reach needed for a potential managed aquifer recharge pilot study would enhance and benefit the visual aspects of the area on a limited and temporary basis.
 It is anticipated that this would be during the irrigation season.
 The duration is unknown as this time.
-The Proposed Action would have no effect to the visual resources along Battle Creek or near the Battle Creek Debris Basin.
+The Proposed Action would have a temporary benefit to the visual resources along Battle Creek channel.

 Leaving the natural American Fork River water in the reach proposed for a potential managed aquifer recharge pilot study would enhance and benefit the visual aspects of the area on a limited and temporary basis.
-The Proposed Action would have no effect to the visual resources along the reach of the American Fork River or the visual resources near the mouth of American Fork Canyon.
+The Proposed Action would have a temporary benefit to the visual resources along the reach of the American Fork River or the visual resources near the mouth of American Fork Canyon.